rajatpandit/rajatpandit.github.io/_posts/2023-10-11-applying-emerging-tech-avoid-these-pitfalls.md

 ---
 layout: post
 title: Emerging Tech Projects - Avoid these common pitfalls.
-subtitle: Some very common pitfalls - things to watchout for in enterprise when starting a new project using emerging technology. it talks about aspects of scoping, ownership and technology changes. most of it is obvious but less commonly followed
+subtitle: Some ideas on what to watchout for enterprise when starting new projects using emerging technology.
+This post talks about aspects of scoping, ownership and technology changes.
+Most of it is obvious but less commonly followed
 share-img: /img/assets/lacey-raper-ey1Obz7I2fw-unsplash.jpg
 comments: true
 ---